nmoehlmann/fs-journal/notes/06-mvc.md

 ## getter
 >inside the 'Car.js' we set a bunch of data in the constructor so that we can utilize it with the getter. this.year = data.year. we are pulling data.year from the AppState and setting it within this.year.

+# MVC AUTH

+paste key stuff in the env.js file. domain, audience, clientID.

+base URL swap to sandbox webpage url.

+the auth token is the accounts id.

+## router.js

+basically tells the application which controller to use depending on which page you on.

+# api stuff

+when pulling api data the objects that are "required" are necessary or it will throw error.